 Since 2001, associates have dedicated their time to helping those most in need at the Dorothy Day Center by serving lunch.

-Additionally, recognizing the contributions the Center makes in supporting those in our community, the Securian Foundation committed $500,000 to the Catholic Charities capital campaign in 2015 to build the new Dorothy Day Campus.
+Additionally, recognizing the contributions the Center makes in supporting those in our community, the Securian Foundation committed $500,000 to the Catholic Charities capital campaign to build the new Dorothy Day Campus.